boyko11/web-dev-in-a-hour/README.md

         * Cool, now we have a back-end API which gives us the data for the list of all psychologist

     * Q: How do we get the data to display? - A: Javascript(jQuery) and Ajax.
         * What's jQuery? - it is a developer friendly abstraction of javascript.
 It is a javascript library.
+You can accomplish everything with pure javascript, but jQuery makes it easier for the dev and it also abstracts some of the cross-browser dev effort
         * Let's download the latest version: http://jquery.com/download/ and place it in the "pshychologist" folder
         * At the time of this download, the prod jQUery release is jquery-3.1.1.min.js
         * Let's include(import) it so we can